 Borrowings under the senior secured credit facility will bear interest, at the option of the borrower, at a rate equal to an applicable margin plus either a variable base rate or a eurodollar rate.
-The applicable margin for the term loan facility is expected to be 0.75% with respect to base rate loans and 1.75% with respect to eurodollar loans.
+The applicable margin for the term loan facility is expected to be within a range of 0.75% to 1.00% with respect to base rate loans and within a range of 1.75% to 2.00% with respect to eurodollar loans.
 The applicable margin for the revolving credit facility is expected to be 0.75% with respect to base rate loans and 1.75% with respect to eurodollar loans.
-The applicable margin for the revolving credit facility is expected to be 0.75% with respect to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (to be defined in the NCM LLC credit agreement as the ratio of secured funded debt less unrestricted cash and cash equivalents, over adjusted EBITDA).
+Commencing with the third fiscal quarter in fiscal year 2008, the applicable margin for the revolving credit facility will be determined quarterly and will be subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (to be defined in the NCM LLC credit agreement as the ratio of secured funded debt less unrestricted cash and cash equivalents, over adjusted EBITDA).
 Upon the occurrence of any payment default, certain amounts under the senior secured credit facility will bear interest at a rate equal to the rate then in effect with respect to such borrowings, plus 2.00% per annum.